Giblets

-Giblets /ˈdʒɪblɪts/ is a culinary term for the edible offal of a fowl, typically including the heart, gizzard, liver, and other organs.
+Giblets /ˈdʒɪblɪts/ are a culinary term for the edible offal of a fowl, typically including the heart, gizzard, liver, and other organs, though the exact composition varies and may also include parts such as the neck.

 A whole bird from a butcher is often packaged with the giblets, sometimes sealed in a bag within the body cavity.
-The neck is often included with the giblets; in the West it is usually separated from the body during butchering.
+In many countries, giblets are removed during processing and sold separately.

+Etymology

+The term "giblet" is traced from Old French gibelet, that means a stew or ragout of game.
+The modern usage of the plural form developed later to refer to edible poultry offal that is cut out before cooking.

 History

 In his 19th century culinary dictionary, Alexandre Dumas defines giblets as "the comb and kidneys of the rooster, the wing tips of hens, the spinal marrow, gizzard, and neck of the turkey, calves' sweetbreads and brains".
 They can be made as a standalone dish with beef marrow bouillon, mushrooms, artichoke, truffles (when in season) and celery.
 This giblet dish can be served as a casserole with rice, or used as a filling for the pastry vol-au-vent.
 This was considered daily fare, and not intended for special occasions.